9 February 2026

 Pros: Allows for SIP (Systematic Investment Planning), making it ideal for long-term wealth creation.

-Cons: Compare to equity or bonds FoF have lower return potential in the long run, and there are no regular income payouts too.
+Cons: Compare to equity or bonds FoF have returns will depend on silver price movements, fund expenses, and market conditions, and there are no regular income payouts too.

 When learning how to invest in silver, must keep an eye on the factors that move the needle: